Specimens of Archaeopteryx: Plumage

 Only the imprints of wing and tail feathers are present, and all sign of feathers comes from the counterslab.
 No body feathers are evident.
 The right wing displays a fan-like arrangement of primary feathers which number at eleven to twelve, as is typical for Archaeopteryx specimens.
 Some of the specimen's arm feathers show indicators not just of shafts but also vanes and rami.
 The less-clear secondaries are also visible.
 Despite its much smaller body size, the Munich specimen's longest primary—the sixth—approaches that of the London specimen, and would also be considerably longer proportionally than that of the Berlin specimen.

 The tail feathers are imprinted biserially along the caudal vertebrae, which is typical for the genus, and preservation begins around the 9th caudal.
 The longest tail feathers, at the distal tip, are also much relatively longer than the same feathers in the London specimen.
 The reason for the Munich specimen's comparatively longer wing and tail feathers is not known, but could be individual variation, age difference or sex difference.

 The Daiting specimen

 An eighth, fragmentary specimen was discovered in 1990, not in Solnhofen limestone, but in somewhat younger sediments from the Mörnsheim Formation at Daiting, Suevia.
 It is therefore known as the Daiting Specimen, and had been known since 1996 only from a cast, briefly shown at the Naturkundemuseum in Bamberg.
 The original was purchased by palaeontologist Raimund Albertsdörfer in 2009.
+The specimen was also called "The Phantom" because it was long kept away from scientists.
 It was on display for the first time with six other original fossils of Archaeopteryx at the Munich Mineral Show in October 2009.
 A first, quick look by scientists indicates that this specimen might represent a new species of Archaeopteryx.
 It was found in a limestone bed that was a few hundred thousand years younger than the other finds.
+After a lengthy period in a closed, private collection, it was moved to the Museum of Evolution at Knuthenborg Safaripark (Denmark) in 2022, where it has since been on display and also been made available for researchers.